Dheeerazzz/worst-site-ever/README.md

 If you're an experienced developer or designer, this project offers a unique playground to let loose and have a blast with your skills.
 We welcome your contributions and creative chaos.

-## Code of Conduct

-To ensure a welcoming and inclusive environment, we follow a Code of Conduct.
-Please read and adhere to it, respecting everyone's right to enjoy the project.

 ## Getting Help

 If you're new to Git and GitHub, don't worry!
 There are plenty of excellent YouTube tutorials available to help you get started.
 We encourage you to watch a few of these to make your contribution journey smoother.